BlazingText Algorithm

 These modes are the complete opposites to each other.
 In skip-gram mode you supply a word and the model returns the context of the word.
 With CBOW you provide the context and a predicted word is returned.

-Modes | Skip-gram | CBOW | Batch skip-gram | |
+Processing Method | Skip-gram | CBOW | Batch skip-gram | Text Classification |

 Single CPU instance | X | X | X | X |